algotrade-course/OneStepAhead/README.md

 ## Implementation

 ### Note: Reproducibility
-The results are produced with a CUDA device.
-You may not be able to reproduce them on a CPU-only device.
+The results in this document are produced on a CUDA device (Nvidia RTX 3080Ti).
+Results on a CPU-only device may be different.
+Check out the results on an Intel Core Ultra 7 265K at `./results_cpu`.

 If you are using a CUDA device, set a debug environment variable to ensure reproducibility: